Koenkk/zigbee2mqtt.io/docs/advanced/support-new-devices/01_support_new_devices.md

     model: 'WSDCGQ01LM',
     vendor: 'Xiaomi',
     description: 'MiJia temperature & humidity sensor',
+    extend: [],
     fromZigbee: [fz.temperature], // <-- added here all clusters reported from zigbee
     toZigbee: [], // <-- add here all clusters to send commands to zigbee
-    exposes: [e.battery(), e.temperature(), e.humidity()], // <-- this will define which fields will be exposed in the definition message to configure a front end (e.g. the z2m frontend, Home Assistant, Domoticz)
+    exposes: [e.battery(), e.temperature(), e.humidity()], // <-- this will define which fields will be exposed in the definition message to configure a frontend (e.g. the Z2M frontend, Home Assistant, Domoticz)
 };

 module.exports = definition;